0x80/isolate-package/README.md

 }
 ```

-A few additional files from the root or your package will be included by `pack`
+A few additional files from the root of your package will be included
-automatically, like `package.json`, `LICENSE` and `README` files.
+automatically, like the `package.json`, `LICENSE` and `README` files.

 **Tip** If you deploy to Firebase
 [2nd generation](https://firebase.google.com/docs/firestore/extend-with-functions-2nd-gen)